Raj-Vaghela/FRT_Project/README.md

 ![Front Door link view](https://github.com/Raj-Vaghela/FRT_Project/assets/128961992/bda39888-0ba7-4c50-9984-10c9077cff05)

 ## Note:
-This Website is suited for desktop view only.
+It is suggested to view the website on desktop for better experience.

 ---
 Made by Raj Vaghela.